ubclaunchpad/LP-website/handbook/recruitment/overview.md

 # Recruitment Overview

-This document provides a overview of how and why we do recruitment.
+This document provides a overview of why and how we do recruitment at [UBC Launch Pad](https://ubclaunchpad.com).
 Our interview processes are documented in the [Leads repository](https://github.com/ubclaunchpad/leads).

 ::: warning
 This page is a work in progress!